 - Shake the pan to spread the oil around.
 Then roast the potatoes for 30-40 minutes, until golden brown and tender.
-Make sure to flip once half way through.
-Add the chopped garlic to the potatoes 5 minutes before they are ready to come out of the oven.
+Make sure to flip once halfway through.
+Add the chopped garlic and shallots to the potatoes 5 minutes before they are ready to come out of the oven.

 - Once the potatoes and garlic are roasted, allow them to cool for a few minutes.
 Then toss them with the capers, fresh herbs, Dijon mustard and mayo.
 Mix well, and add a 1-2 teaspoons caper juice to season and thin out the dressing if needed. *Be careful with the caper brine—it’s really salty!
 Cover and refrigerate until ready to serve.